psosera/ttap/data-structures-book/src/hierarchical-structures.md

 ~~~

 And consider the implementation of `sizeH`.
-Keeping in mind that we evaluate expressions left-to-right, `sizeH` descends down the left-hand side of the tree (exploring `cur.left`) and then the right-hand side of the tree (exploring `cur.right`).
+Keeping in mind that we evaluate expressions left-to-right, `sizeH` descends the left-hand side of the tree (exploring `cur.left`) and then the right-hand side of the tree (exploring `cur.right`).
 Before we explore the right-hand side of the tree, we return from all the recursive calls corresponding to exploring from the left-hand side.

-Dually, any given call to `sizeH` does not return until its recursive calls to its left and right sub-trees return.
+Dually, any given call to `sizeH` does not return until its recursive calls to its left and right subtrees return.
 That means that the number of recursive calls active at a given node corresponds to the _length of the path_ from the root to that node.
 For example, in the above tree, when we make the recursive call to compute the size of the tree rooted at 6, the recursive calls to 7 and 5 are pending.
 Thus, the amount of stack space used up by our recursion is proportional to the length of the longest path from root to a leave of the tree.